cloudinary-developers/SXSW-2018-Hackathon-Guide/participating-sponsors.md

 ![](/7Digital/Capitol-music-group-logo.png)

-**Capitol Music Group (CMG) / Universal Music Group (UMG)** is comprised of Capitol Records, Virgin Records, Motown Records, Blue Note Records, Astralwerks, Harvest Records, Capitol Christian Music Group, and CMG’s independent distribution division, Caroline.
+**Capitol Music Group (CMG)** is comprised of Capitol Records, Virgin Records, Motown Records, Blue Note Records, Astralwerks, Harvest Records, Capitol Christian Music Group, and CMG’s independent distribution division, Caroline.
+Capitol Music Group is based in Hollywood, California in the iconic Capitol Records Tower, and is a division of Universal Music Group, which is a fully owned subsidiary of Vivendi.

 **Capitol Innovation Center** is based in the legendary Capitol Tower and Studios in Hollywood, California, the Capitol Innovation Center is a workspace and slate of events designed to bring together leading thinkers from the music industry, technology eco-system and student community to help drive the future of innovation in music.